Healthy Recipes Blog

 Jump to Recipe Review Recipe

 I adore fresh tomatoes.
 My favorite way to eat tomatoes, by far, is Caprese salad.
 It's so simple, yet so fresh and delicious.
 When you make these broiled tomatoes, you sacrifice an element of sweetness and freshness, but you gain concentrated flavor.
 Cooking tomatoes brings out their unique taste.
-Instead of sweet, they become tangy and piquant.
+Instead of sweet, they become savory and piquant.

 Ingredients